noDiego/whatsapp-claude-gpt/README.md

 - Added support for QWEN, DEEPSEEK, and CUSTOM AI services.
 Now you can specify AI_LANGUAGE=QWEN, DEEPSEEK, or CUSTOM, and provide the relevant environment variables (completion models, API keys, and base URL for CUSTOM).
 - Improved message-handling flow for faster response times.
 - Image creation and voice messages remain available only if an OpenAI API key is present, regardless of which model is used for text chat.
 If OPENAI_API_KEY is missing, those features are disabled and only text chat functionality is available.

+## Updates in Version 1.2.2

+- **Customizable Bot Personality with `PROMPT_INFO`**: Introduced the ability to customize the bot's personality and behavior using the `PROMPT_INFO` environment variable.
+This allows you to provide specific instructions and contextual information that the bot can use to tailor its interactions.
+Whether it's adopting a casual tone, reminding group members of events, or just adding a fun twist to conversations, this feature enhances the personalization of the bot’s responses.

+With this update, users can enhance the bot's interactivity by defining how it should behave in different contexts directly from the `.env` configuration file.

 ## Final Notes